 SOCIETY OF FELLOWS

-The Society of Fellows is a century year-old organization whose membership is comprised of all individuals who have been awarded a Fellowship or Residency at the American Academy in Rome.
-Prize winners automatically become members upon completing their time in residence at the Academy.
+The Society of Fellows is a century year-old organization whose membership is comprised of those who have been awarded a Fellowship, Affiliated Fellowship, or Residency at the American Academy in Rome.
+Prize winners become members upon completing their residence at the Academy.

 Those whose prizes were awarded through the Academy are given the title Fellow of the American Academy in Rome (FAAR) followed by the year their residence was completed.
 Those whose prizes came from an affiliated institution are Affiliated Fellows (AFAAR).
 Senior artists and scholars who were invited to spend a period residing at the Academy are officially called Residents and carry the title RAAR.
 These three titles are granted in perpetuity.